datawire/ambassador-docs/docs/edge-stack/pre-release/howtos/enabling-web-application-firewalls-in-production.md

 to identify potential issues.

-The following procedure can be followed to deploy $productName$'s Web Application Firewall in detection-only mode and customize the rules:
+The following procedure can be followed to deploy $productName$'s Web Application Firewall in detection-only mode and customize the rules.

 1. Enable Detection Only mode.
 Detection Only mode will run all rules, but won't execute any disruptive actions.
-   This is configured by the directive [SecRuleEngine][].
+   This is configured using the directive [SecRuleEngine][].

    You also want to enable debug logs, which are necessary to identify false positives.
 You can them in the `WebApplicationFirewall` resource as described in the [documentation][].